 In 1674, two children’s skeletons were discovered by workmen under a staircase in the Tower of London.
 King Charles II proclaimed they were the missing Princes and had their remains placed in an urn in Westminster Abbey.

 In 1933, they were taken out for scientific analysis.
 It was established that the skeletons belonged to children of the right age but they couldn’t determine the sex.
-The older child’s jaw bone showed evidence of a painful disease that would have deformed the face, it could also lead to death.
+The older child’s jaw bone showed evidence of a painful disease that would have deformed the face, and it could also lead to death.
 The doctor who treated Prince Edward did not mention that the child was suffering such an illness.
 Records of the Prince’s appearance also do not mention it.

 Requests have been made to re-examine the bones with advanced scientific techniques of carbon dating and DNA matching but to date, the Throne has refused.
 Even if this evidence was allowed, while it may establish if the bones in the urn really are that of the Princes, it can’t narrow down the date of death closely enough to find the culprit.
 If the bones do not belong to the Princes, then what?

-The missing Princes in the Tower will remain a mystery for now, but there is one woman who is determined to find them, Phillippa Langley.
+The missing Princes in the Tower will remain a mystery for now, but there is one woman today who is determined to find them: Phillippa Langley.
 Her revealing Richard III project leads to the discovery of the skeleton of King Richard III and positive DNA identification and now she has turned her sight onto the Princes in the Tower.